 Mass transit experts believe connected technologies can help this critical public service not just rebound, but thrive It goes without saying that the COVID-19 pandemic has changed countless aspects of our communities.
 One of the sectors hit especially hard is mass transit.
 Ridership and fare revenues have plummeted by more than 90 percent.
 While relief funds […]

-Haiti is one of the poorest countries in the world.
-By some measures, it’s the poorest country in the world, especially after the devastating earthquake of 2010 ravaged an already meager infrastructure.
-However, because the Haitian government uses cellular towers for emergency communications throughout the country, 3G coverage is actually quite good in most regions (logistically, this makes more sense when you think about the fact that Haiti is only about the size of a very small U.S. state – carriers have 354 times more area to cover in the U.S.).
+Haiti is one of the poorest countries in the world, especially after the devastating earthquake of 2010 ravaged an already meager infrastructure.
+However, because the Haitian government uses cellular towers for emergency communications throughout the country, cellular coverage is actually quite good in most regions (logistically, this makes more sense when understanding that Haiti is only about the size of a small state in the U.S. – carriers have 354 times more area to cover in the U.S.).

 Denny Baumann, who has helped coordinate computer access, connectivity solutions, and technology training sessions in the U.S. and around the world, is at the center of this project in Haiti.
 “The Cradlepoint solutions are working great!” declares Baumann.
 “They are probably the ideal solution for 80-90% of our schools.”

 Cradlepoint is part of a larger narrative in the developing world: there is incredible potential for mobile technologies to accelerate growth in poor regions.
 For people in more developed countries, it may be hard to fathom the idea that mobile broadband could be changing the lives of the world’s poor – cutting-edge technology just doesn’t seem like it belongs in the same conversation with critical issues like clean water and medicine.
 But one of the fundamental gaps separating the rich and the poor is access to information.